nus-cs2113-AY2223S2/tp/docs/UserGuide.md

     A: Durian
 [2] Q: What is the Japanese word for "fruit"?
     A: 果物
 Which one do you want to delete?
-2
+> 2
-Understood.
-The card has been deleted.
+Got it.
+Deleted the flashcard at index 2
 ```

 ### Delete all flashcards in the list